blookot/agent-builder-demo/README.md

 # Elastic AI Agent Builder Demo

-This repo will help you build a local demo of *Elastic AI Agent Builder* using the Elastic stack, a local LLM (with multilingual support!) and Streamlit to power the UI.
+This repo will help you build a local demo of **Elastic AI Agent Builder** using the Elastic stack and a local LLM (with multilingual support!), play with MCP clients and Streamlit to power the UI.
 Ambitous, right!?

 Note: this is for demo purpose only!
 This deployment is not secure, so do not use it in production or with confidential data!